temporalio/documentation/docs-src/references/cluster-metrics.md

 ### `task_attempt`

-Number of attempts on each Task execution.
-A Task is retried forever, and each retry increases the attempt count.
+Number of attempts on each task execution.
+A task is retried forever, and each retry increases the attempt count.
 Example: `histogram_quantile($percentile, sum(rate(task_attempt_bucket{service="$service",operation=~"TransferActive.*"}[1m])) by (operation, le))`

 ### `task_latency_processing`